Kern2807/python/README.md

 * This program generates mean for given set of numbers
 ## circle.py
 * This program draws a circle with a given radius in turtle
+## fibbo.py
+* This program makes the fibonacci sequence